KreitnerL/sat-evolution/DOCS/README.md

 - `weights directory`: (Optional) Path to the baseline file that can be used to initialize the the network with previously trained weights.
 - `start index`: (Optional) Integer that specifies to start at a specific round of training.
 Default is 0.

+## Note for the implementation:
+When you check the code in `/neural_networks/` you will find that instead of a single input tensor we often use a so called Feature_Collection.
+This is wrapper class to manage multiple different sized tensors.
+The need for such a class originated in the implementation process of a the memory efficient conv layer (`pool_conv_sum_nonlin_pool.py`).
+Instead of concatenating all input features with broadcasting and then use convolution, we only concatenate feature streams of the same dimensionality.
+Then we appy convolution to each input stream seperately.
+Only after this we sum them together with broadcasting.
+This is a more efficent way of extracting features than having a single big tensor.
+To simplify the handling with these multiple features we introduce a new system, which will be discribed in the following.

+Let an `input_stream` be the Tensor itself.
+A `Feature_Collection` manages a dictionary mapping so called `input_codes` to their respective `input_stream`.
+Let us imagine the following scenario:
+For our input we need a population dimension P, an equation dim E and a genome dim G. That means that if we were to combine our features along the channels dimension in a single tensor, it would be of size BxCxPxExG, where B and C are the Batch and the Channels dimension, respectively.
+But now consider that we have 3 input streams:
+- stream_1: 2xPxG
+- stream_2: 5xP
+- stream_3: 1xExG

+where the letters behind each name stand for their respective size.
+Let`s normalize them to the above mentioned form of BxCxPxExG:
+- stream_1: 1x2xPxGx1
+- stream_2: 1x5xPx1x1
+- stream_3: 1x1x1xExG

+Whe now can assign to each stream a unique `code` that is derived from its size:
+- stream_1: (1,1,0)
+- stream_2: (1,0,0)
+- stream_3: (0,1,1)

+Leaving out the Batch and Channels dimension, there is a 1 for each dimension that is bigger than 1 and a 0 otherwise.
+So from looking at (0,1,1) we know it does not have the P dim, but does have the E and G dim.
+If we have another feature of the same size we can add it to our `Feature_Collection` and it will automatically be concatenated with the existing stream of this size.
+The encoding scheme can be set in `src/solvers/encoding.py`.

 # Future Work
 See _future work_ section of the slides.